sarahciston/codingcare/posts/guide.md

 ### we center care[^AMC]—self care and community care[^amb]

-We are excited to know each other and to care for one another as people, not as a means to an end.
-We learn from each other and our skills improve because of each other, but time and again we realize that is not the only—or even the main—reason we come together.

 These guidelines are open to inputs and updates as necessary to support the needs of this space and community as they evolve.